 What started off as a literary magazine in 1886 as The Cosmopolitan is now “the biggest young women’s media brand in the world.”

-With a female audience ranging from teens to adulthood (the millennial generation), Cosmopolitan.com works hard to ensure you’re always filled in on all the fresh, fun stuff.
+With a female audience ranging from teens to adulthood, Cosmopolitan.com works hard to ensure you’re always filled in on all the fresh, fun stuff.

 Don’t miss out on the informative news — Cosmo editors “regularly consult their go-to health, sex, beauty, fashion, and trends experts for insights, second opinions, and analysis.”